arturdryomov/pages/content/posts/2019-07-30-superior-testing-managing-production.md

 }
 ```

-A number of such elements is put into a file, files get batch-processed and
+An enumeration of such elements is put into a file, files get batch-processed and
 sent to the backend where they are processed by the ELK stack.
 Then, using [Kibana](https://www.elastic.co/products/kibana)
-as a frontend and [Lucene](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html) queries
+as a frontend and [Lucene](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html)
-we can make all sorts of analysis.
+as a query language we can make all sorts of analysis.

 * Responses to `/v1/books` returned `500` across all users.